1. Home

 Blakeney Point was Britain’s first coastal nature reserve, established in 1912.

-The best way to visit the seals is by boat from the quays at Morston and Blakeney so you can get close to the inquisitive mammals without disturbing them.
-Boats go at high tide once a day in the winter and often twice a day in the summer, sometimes allowing passengers to go ashore.
+The best way to visit the seals is by boat from Morston Quay with Beans or Bishops so you can get close to the inquisitive mammals without disturbing them.
+Boats go at high tide once a day in the winter and often three times in the summer.

 1920 1080 Blakeney Point seal cluster